Neil Bratchpiece

-Neil Bratchpiece (born 24 October 1983) is a Scottish comedian, actor and writer based in Glasgow who initially found fame through his comedy persona as The Wee Man.
+Neil Bratchpiece (born 24 October 1983) is a Scottish comedian, actor and writer who initially found fame through his comedy persona as The Wee Man.
 He rose to prominence in 2007 when he appeared in the YouTube video "Here You (That'll Be Right)" by NEDS Kru which became a viral success.
 He has made regular stand-up and comedy club appearances, including alongside his brother and father.
-His performances have included "Comedian Rap Battle" sketches Insane Championship Wrestling performances.
+His performances have included "Comedian Rap Battle" sketches and Insane Championship Wrestling performances.
 Over several years, Bratchpiece has been an active YouTuber, appearing in character in multiple videos.

 Early life

-Bratchpiece was born in Motherwell, North Lanarkshire, Scotland on 24 October 1983, into a family of Jewish descent and attended Dalziel High School.
+Bratchpiece was born in Motherwell, North Lanarkshire, Scotland, on 24 October 1983, into a family of Jewish descent and attended Dalziel High School.
 His father Mark, and brother David were both stand-up comedians.
 Bratchpiece started his involvement in comedy whilst at school, winning the Glasgow heat of the Fanta Teen Comedy Awards with a friend, then performing in the finals at the Comedy Store in London.
 He studied English, Film and Television Studies at the University of Glasgow.